-Barbara M. Barrett, as the 25th Secretary of the Air Force, leads the Department of the Air Force, comprised of the U.S. Air Force and U.S. Space Force.
+Barbara M. Barrett, was the 25th Secretary of the Air Force, leads the Department of the Air Force, comprised of the U.S. Air Force and U.S. Space Force.
 She is responsible for organizing, training, and equipping Air and Space Forces and for the welfare of 697,000 active duty, Guard, Reserve, and civilian Airmen and Guardians and their families.
-As the Department’s senior leader overseeing an annual budget of more than $205 billion, Secretary Barrett directs strategy, policy, acquisitions, technology, personnel, and risk management.
+As the Department’s senior leader she oversaw an annual budget of more than $205 billion, Secretary Barrett directed strategy, policy, acquisitions, technology, personnel, and risk management.
 She implements decisions of the President and Congress and fulfills Combatant Commanders’ operational requirements.

 Previously, Secretary Barrett led business, government, and academic enterprises.
 She was an executive of two global Fortune 500 companies, CEO of the American Management Association, and CEO of a hotel.
 Her leadership roles included U.S. Ambassador to Finland, Deputy Administrator of the Federal Aviation Administration, and Vice Chairman of the U.S. Civil Aeronautics Board.
 She taught leadership as a Fellow at Harvard’s Kennedy School and was President of Thunderbird School of Global Management.